Commentary: Kraken hope Jessica Campbell’s player-development success translates to NHL

 That’s a necessary introduction, because this is history.
 We’ve seen women break through in the coaching ranks in the NBA and NFL – and we saw an MLB female general manager in Kim Ng.

 But in terms of the world’s top hockey league, this is unprecedented.
-Ladies and gentlemen — meet Jessica Campbell.
+Folks, meet Jessica Campbell.

-The Kraken announced Campbell’s hiring as an assistant coach Wednesday, marking the first time a woman has held such a position in the National Hockey League.
+The Kraken announced Campbell’s hiring as an assistant coach Wednesday, marking the first time a woman has held such a position in the NHL.
 She comes to Seattle after serving two years as a bench coach with the Coachella Valley Firebirds, the Kraken’s feeder team in the AHL.

 “Though I am honored to be the first, I don’t want to be the only, and I honestly don’t feel like I’m the only in this organization,” Campbell said.
 “That’s also a very special feeling to be part of the Seattle Kraken organization and the staff and to stand by all the other remarkable women in this league that are maybe not behind the benches.
 But there’s a long list of incredible women that are doing phenomenal jobs, here in management, scouting, player development.
 I’m just excited to do my part now behind the bench.”